sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 **Since Release 5.1.0**.
 Determines whether to enable App Thinning for iOS applications by using an Asset Catalog.
 An Asset Catalog contains image assets for specific devices.
 When a user installs your application, only the resources that your device supports will be downloaded.
 The element is automatically added to new projects since Release 5.1.0.
 For details, see [App Thinning: Slicing](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Distributing_iOS_apps/App_Thinning/#slicing).

-{{% alert title="⚠️ Warning" color="primary" %}}*Filesystem Access*

-Because images are store in the Asset Catalog, reading image files manually from the filesystem should be done using the Ti.Filesystem.getAsset() method.{{% /alert %}}
+{{% alert title="⚠️ Filesystem Access" color="primary" %}}Because images are store in the Asset Catalog, reading image files manually from the filesystem should be done using the Ti.Filesystem.getAsset() method.{{% /alert %}}

 ```xml
 <ti:app>